 - to summarize and analyze the audit observations

 - to determine the effectiveness of the quality system

 - Objective evidence is obtained by sampling processes, people, documents, and records

 - It is based on a small representation of the audited activities

-- Not finding nonconformities does not equate to total assurance of control
+- Not finding nonconformities do not equate to the total assurance of control

 - Determine sample size and selection based on:

 - Collect the sample on a random basis (ask permission of the auditee)